 Hiding from all this in an upstairs room at the back of the house was Roy: fair-haired, blue-eyed, well-mannered.
 He was often frightened by his father, but he was smart as well.
 He would become a distinguished psychologist, and a broad, controversial thinker.
 In the process, Roy would challenge his father.
 He would also, perhaps unknowingly, adopt his father’s contrary nature, his instinct for an outsider position.
 That’s one explanation, at least, for how Roy helped bring the self-esteem movement crashing down.

 IN THE YEARS AFTER BRANDEN’S BOOK, the importance of boosting self-esteem became increasingly entrenched in American life.
 One of the high points occurred in 1986, when Californian legislators created the State Task Force to Promote Self-Esteem and Personal and Social Responsibility.
 This was a project born perfectly into its time and place.
 Its purpose was to discover how self-esteem is “nurtured, harmed, rehabilitated” and to understand its relationship to social problems.
-After three years of review, the task force’s final report became a the foundational works of the self-esteem movement.
+After three years of review, the task force’s final report became one of the foundational works of the self-esteem movement.
 It concluded that:

 “Self-esteem is the likeliest candidate for a social vaccine, something that empowers us to live responsibly and that inoculates us against the lures of crime, violence, substance abuse, teen pregnancy, child abuse, chronic welfare dependency and educational failure.
 The lack of self-esteem is central to most personal and social ills plaguing our state and nation as we approach the end of the 20th century.”